jaakkopasanen/AutoEq/README.md

 | Peaking | 2237 Hz  | 1.94 | -4.6 dB |
 | Peaking | 6093 Hz  | 2.26 | -4.7 dB |
 | Peaking | 8251 Hz  | 3.71 | -2.9 dB |

-### Convolution Equalizers
-Convolution equalizer settings are finite impulse responses (FIR filters) and are the most advanced kind of (LTI) filters.
-FIR filters make it possible to produce linear phase filters which some may prefer though generally minimum phase filters are recommended.
-Convolution equalizer settings are provided as WAV files.
-Pre-computed results include impulse responses with 44.1 kHz and 48 kHz but other sampling rates are supported as well.
-Import the WAV file with correct sampling frequency into the software to use convolution equalizer.

 ### Fixed Band Equalizers
 Fixed band eq is more commonly known as graphic equalizer but in order not to confuse with EqualizerAPO GraphicEQ it is